Do Quantum Circuits Look Alien to You?

 Figure 1 (De-)composition of quantum operators

 Complexity can be misleading.
 Circuits often look overwhelming, but this is no different from trying to draw every neuron in a large neural network.
 You would not write an entire codebase in a single file either.
 Instead, you use abstraction, modularization, and visualization to manage complexity.
-The same applies to Quantum Circuit.
+The same applies to A quantum circuit is a sequence of quantum gates applied to qubits, representing the operations in a quantum computation.
+Each gate changes the qubits’ state using quantum mechanics principles like superposition and entanglement.
+The final qubit states, when measured, yield the circuit’s computational result probabilistically..
 With the right structure, they are not puzzles to fear but tools to reason with.

 The parts of a quantum circuit